MuhammadAli-20/FUTURE_CS_02/README.md

 ## Scope of the Report

--Analysis of phishing emails targeting individuals and organisations -Examination of multiple phishing attack scenarios and email samples -Identification of phishing indicators and social engineering techniques -Detection of spoofed sender domains and suspicious email content -Analysis of suspicious URLs, urgency tactics, and credential harvesting attempts -Email header investigation using MXToolbox and Google Admin Toolbox -Risk classification and threat severity assessment of phishing emails -Evaluation of possible cybersecurity and business impacts -Discussion of phishing prevention strategies and security awareness practices -Recommendations for safe email handling and phishing attack mitigation
+- Analysis of phishing emails targeting individuals and organisations
+- Examination of multiple phishing attack scenarios and email samples
+- Identification of phishing indicators and social engineering techniques
+- Detection of spoofed sender domains and suspicious email content
+- Analysis of suspicious URLs, urgency tactics, and credential harvesting attempts
+- Email header investigation using MXToolbox and Google Admin Toolbox
+- Risk classification and threat severity assessment of phishing emails
+- Evaluation of possible cybersecurity and business impacts
+- Discussion of phishing prevention strategies and security awareness practices
+- Recommendations for safe email handling and phishing attack mitigation

 ## Tools Used